Gluten-Free Teriyaki Chicken (30-Minute Recipe)

 Why You Need This Recipe

-• This easy chicken dinner is on the table in 30 minutes.
-See all of my easy 30-minute meals.
+- This easy chicken dinner is on the table in 30 minutes.
+See all of my easy 30-minute meals including my dairy-free and gluten-free shrimp scampi.

 Key Ingredients

-Chicken thighs have more fat than chicken breasts so they stay nice and moist.
+- Chicken thighs have more fat than chicken breasts so they stay nice and moist.
+However, you can use chicken breasts as well.
+Just cut either into bite-sized pieces.

-Reduced sodium tamari is the main component of homemade teriyaki sauce.
-You can also use coconut aminos if you want a soy-free option.
+- Reduced sodium tamari is the main component of homemade teriyaki sauce.
+Tamari is like regular soy sauce, but made without gluten.
+You can also use coconut aminos if you want a soy-free option (see my list of substitutes for coconut aminos).

-Brown sugar sweetens it up perfectly.
-Use coconut sugar for a lower glycemic option.
+- Brown sugar sweetens it up perfectly.
+Use coconut sugar for a lower glycemic option for your gluten-free teriyaki sauce.

 Recipe Steps